Orland0x/Whiptail/README.md

 ### Overview

-A well documented fact within the field of forecasting (see the book - Superforecasting: The Art and Science of Prediction) is that the average of a group of forecasters' predictions is, over a long enough time-frame, better than any individual's set of forecasts.
-The principal cause of this is that forecasters are human and therefore sometimes make mistakes or do not use all the information availble to them.
-The process of averaging out the forecasts will reduce the affect of any single mistakes leading to a more accurate and robust forecast.

-We therefore propose a forecasting DAO to take advantage of this fact which would work as follows: A group of forecasters all create forecasts for an event and send them to a smart contract.
-The overall forecast would be the average of all the individuals forecasts.
-This forecast could then be used to make money in prediction markets or sold off to 3rd parties such as hedge funds, profits would then be distributed to the forecasters through another smart contract.

 A well documented fact within the field of forecasting is that the average of a group of forecasters' predictions is, over a long enough time-frame, better than any individual's set of forecasts.
 This is because each forecaster will apply a slightly different mental model when attempting to create the forecast and will therefore assign different likelihoods for the same outcome.
 The process of averaging out the forecasts will reduce the effect of mistakes in any single forecasters model leading to a more accurate and robust forecast.
 We belive that a forecasting DAO would be affective at taking advantage of this fact, allowing coordination of a geographically separated group of people in a  decentralized and trustless manner.

+The DAO would work as follows: A group of forecasters all create forecasts for an event and send them to a smart contract.
+The overall forecast would be the average of all the individuals forecasts.
+This forecast could then be used to make money in prediction markets or sold off to 3rd parties such as hedge funds, profits would then be distributed to the forecasters through another smart contract.

 ### Motivation and Philosophy